SocketCluster/socketcluster-client/README.md

 ## How to use

 The asyngular-client script is called `asyngular-client.js` (located in the main asyngular-client directory).
-Embed it in your HTML page like that:
+Embed it in your HTML page like this:
 ```html
 <script type="text/javascript" src="/asyngular-client.js"></script>
 ```
 \* Note that the src attribute may be different depending on how you setup your HTTP server.

-Once you have embedded the client asyngular-client.js into your page, you will gain access to a global `asyngular` object.
+Once you have embedded the client `asyngular-client.js` into your page, you will gain access to a global `asyngular` object.
+You may also use CommonJS `require` or ES6 module imports.

 ### Connect to a server